 11. At 29 years and 364 days, if I have accomplished just one thing, what do I want it to be?

-If you only had the choice to accomplish just one thing in your twenties, what would it be?
+If you had the choice to accomplish just one thing in your 20s, what would it be?
 How do you take one step toward that today?
-Our twenties can feel like trying to walk with shoes covered in fast-dry cement, so how do we keep moving forward?
+Our 20s can feel like trying to walk with shoes covered in fast-dry cement, so how do we keep moving forward?
 Is it a phone call to ask for an informational interview?
 Is it asking a crush out on a date?
 Is it making an appointment with a counselor?
 What’s one small thing you can do today so that you can go even further tomorrow?